 This topic concentrates on step 1.
-Step 2 is explained in "Service Program Activation" on page 30.
+Step 2 is explained in "Service Program Activation" on page 33.

-Figure 15 shows a program object that is stored in permanent disk storage.
+Figure 15 on page 27 shows a program object that is stored in permanent disk storage.
 As with all IBM i objects, program objects can be shared by multiple concurrent users running in different jobs and only one copy of the program's instructions exists.
 However, when a program is activated, storage for program variables must be allocated and initialized.

-As shown in Figure 15, each program activation has its own copy of these variables.
+As shown in Figure 15 on page 27, each program activation has its own copy of these variables.